hmatuschek/dso/doc/detector.md

 The second OpAmp acts as an (inverting) differentiator and amplifier.
 This stage is neccessary as there will always be a very small current that flows in the reverse direction, resulting into a small (constant) bias voltage that would then be amplified further.
 The output of the differentiator can then be captured directly using a sound card and the DSO application.

-Additionally, I added an integrating coparator that drived (via a buffer) a LED and a piezo beeper.
+Additionally, I added an integrating coparator that drives (via the buffer) a LED and a piezo beeper.
 The sensitivity of the detector will be set by the 5k potentiometer at the comperator.